mhaseeb123/iotOS/README.md

 5. On gateway, run "make gateway.exe".
 On sensors, run "make sensors.exe", and on devices run "make devices.exe".
 6. Once the compilatoin is successful, run the corresponding files on each instances:
 On gateway, run "./gateway.exe".
 On devices, run "./devices.exe <gateway IP> 8080".
 On sensors, run "./sensors.exe <gateway IP> 8080".
-7. This will start the automation process in HOME mode.
+7. The above mentioned order of executing files must be followed for the proper functionality of the system.
+This will start the automation process in HOME mode.
 8. On the gateway console, user can switch between HOME and AWAY mode or EXIT.